beyretb/AnimalAI-Olympics/README.md

 ## Version History

+- v0.3 - Lights off, remove Beams and add cylinder
+    - We added the possibility to switch the lights off at given intervals, see [here](documentation/configFile.md##Blackouts)
+    - VisualLightsOff.py displays an example of lights off, from the agent's point of view
+    - Beams objects have been removed
+    - A `Cylinder` object has been added (similar behaviour to the `Woodlog`)
+    - The immoveable `Cylinder` tunnel has been renamed `CylinderTunnel`

 - v0.2 - New moving food rewards, improved Unity performance and bug fixes
     - Moving rewards have been added, two for each type of reward, see [the details here](documentation/definitionsOfObjects.md####Rewards).